How to apply

 The application has two essays: an academic statement and a personal statement.
 Please ensure that you address the following topics in the academic statement:

-2. Describe your research interests: what areas or techniques are you interested in studying at Michigan State?
+- Describe your research interests: what areas or techniques are you interested in studying at Michigan State, and which faculty members are you most interested in working with?
 It is OK to be interested in more than one topic or faculty member.

 Please address the following topics in the personal statement:

-1. Give an example of a time you hit a serious professional or educational obstacle or failure, and how you dealt with it.
+- Give an example of a time you hit a serious professional or educational obstacle or failure, and how you dealt with it.
 You can also describe here if you dealt with financial hardship or other adversity in pursuing your career goals.
-Note that this is not a request to relate personal trauma, unless you think this is essential to understand the context of your application.
+This is not a request to relate personal trauma, unless you think this is essential to understand the context of your application.

-2. Describe extracurricular activities in which you've been involved, including volunteer, outreach, and community engagement efforts; in particular, give examples of activities you've led or new initiatives you have started.
+- Describe extracurricular activities in which you've been involved, including volunteer, outreach, and community engagement efforts.
+If possible, give examples of activities you've led or new initiatives you have started.

-5. What appeals to you the most about getting a Ph.D. in astrophysics, and why do you feel this is a good choice for you?
+- There are a huge range of challenges and opportunities in our society right now.
+In this context, what are the main appeals to you of getting a Ph.D. in astrophysics, and why do you feel this specific choice is a good one for you?

-Both statements should be uploaded as PDF documents in the appropriate locations.
+Both statements should be uploaded as PDF documents in the appropriate locations ("Astrophysics and Astronomy (Doctoral) Supplemental Questions").

 Step 4: Finish the Form